 - Password policy for the Services adheres to the PCI-DSS password requirements.

-- Access to the Cloud Provider systems and infrastructure that support the Services is restricted to IndustryVault Personnel who require such access as part of their job responsibilities.
+- Access to the Cloud Providers that support the IndustryVault Platform is restricted to IndustryVault Personnel who require such access as part of their job responsibilities.

-- Unique User IDs are assigned to IndustryVault Personnel requiring access to the Cloud Provider servers that support the Services.
+- Unique User IDs are assigned to IndustryVault Personnel requiring access to these Cloud Providers.

 - Access privileges of separated IndustryVault Personnel are disabled promptly.
 Access privileges of persons transferring to jobs requiring reduced privileges are adjusted accordingly.

-- User access to the systems and infrastructure that support the Services is reviewed quarterly.
+- User access to the Cloud Providers that support the IndustryVault Platform is reviewed quarterly.

-- Access attempts to the systems and infrastructure that support the Services are logged, monitored, and alerted for suspicious activities.
+- Access attempts to the Cloud Providers that support the IndustryVault Platform are logged, monitored, and alerted for suspicious activities.

-- Cloud Provider network security groups have deny-all default policies and only enable business-required network protocols for egress and ingress network traffic.
-The Services only allows TLS 1.2 protocol from the public internet.
+- Cloud Private Networks that support the IndustryVault Platform have deny-all default policies and only enable business-required network protocols for egress and ingress network traffic.
+The IndustryVault Platform only allows TLS 1.2 and SSH protocols from the public internet.

 - IndustryVault’s Risk Management process is modeled on NIST 800-53 Tier 3.